Mask Arts Company

 Includes all material, tools and supplies which you get to keep plus an extra piece of leather to make a nose on your own.

-Mask-making classes will run on a flexible schedule during July mainly in the mornings starting at 9:30 AM.
-Class can be from 1 to 4 hours depending on what stage in the process we are at.
-Afternoon and evening classes are also possible.
+Mask-making classes run on a flexible schedule and can be from 1 to 4 hours depending on what stage in the process we are at.

 All mask-making classes covers: